BradoBrain/CombineLearning/README.md

     - .mapError - operator which allow usa central place to catch errors before subscriber and give us a clouser to throw new error.

     - .replaceError - operator to substitude a value instead of error.

+    - .retry - operator that does not give the subscriber get error and send it back to publisher to try send it again number of time we specify.

 </details>